Crowding Out The Noise: Algorithmic Collective Action Under Differential Privacy: Collective Action under Differential Privacy

 \section{Collective Action under Differential Privacy}

-In this section, we provide a theoretical framework that characterizes bounds on the success of the collective action under DP constraints.
-Our approach builds on and extends the foundational work of~\citet{hardt2024aca}, who initiated a principled study of the collective interacting with the firm's learning algorithm.
+This section develops the theoretical framework that characterizes the mathematical lower bounds on the success of collective action under the \dpx constraints.
+Building upon the work of \citet{hardt2024aca}, our analysis moves beyond the non-private setting to address the case in which firms must deploy models trained with learning algorithms that rigorously protect user privacy.

-\Paragraph{Problem setup} We assume that the firm deploys a private learning algorithm $\mathcal{A}$ with the objective of preserving user data privacy.
-Given a data distribution $\mathcal{P}$ and a parameter space $\Theta$, $f = \mathcal{A}(\mathcal{P}) \in \Theta$ represents the model chosen by the firm.
-We consider a realistic learning scenario without convexity assumptions on the objective function, where gradient-based learning algorithms are typically used.
-In particular, we focus on Differentially Private Stochastic Gradient Descent (DPSGD), a widely used algorithm for training models under ($\epsilon$, $\delta$)-differential privacy constraints, and examine how this choice affects the success of collective action.